5 Best Beginner Spanish Apps & Courses 2026 (Tested by a Real Learner)

 ⚠ Honest Cons

-• Requires commitment to work through the course—learning approach most aren't use to
+- Requires commitment to work through the course — using a learning approach most aren't used to

 My Experience

-I've worked through Spanish Uncovered Intermediate (Levels 3 & 4) and I'm currently on the Advanced course (Level 5 of 6).
-Even though I typically don't enjoy grammar lessons, Storylearning's approach genuinely helped—it increased my awareness and made my speaking more accurate.
+I've worked through Spanish Uncovered Intermediate (Levels 3 & 4), Advanced (Level 5), and I'm currently on the last course (Level 6: Mastery).
+Even though I typically don't enjoy grammar lessons, Storylearning's approach genuinely helped — it increased my awareness, made my speaking more accurate, and made me notice more nuances when listening.
+It takes dedication using the course, but if you put in the time — your comprehension will skyrocket and it’s well worth it.

-A committed Spanish learner from my Lingtuitive Learning group tried many resources (Rocket, Babbel, Duolingo, etc.).
-What he found: Storylearning Beginner improved his listening comprehension more than anything else.
+Todd, a committed Spanish learner from my Lingtuitive Learning group tried many resources (Rocket, Babbel, Duolingo, etc.).
+What he found: Storylearning Beginner improved his listening comprehension more than anything else he tried.
 Understanding Spanish in general (outside the course material) became easier.

 If you're committed long-term, consider the Spanish Gold Bundle ($997 for all 6 courses, beginner through advanced).